MartinStroleny/english-for-designers/03-aboutness/index.md

 I co-founded the software company Apparently Studio, where I currently work as a multidisciplinary designer.
 I'm always available for interesting collaborations and fun side projects.
 If you would like to cooperate, do not hesitate to contact me.

-In addition to all this, I am also studying at the VŠKK in Prague, focusing on graphic and media design, where I will pass a bachelor's exam this year.
+I am currently studying the final year of my bachelor's degree at University of Creative Communication in the field of Graphic and Media design.